CustomTech Flooring Prep

 Properly installed product requires no special maintenance.

-Properly installed tile will last for more than 60 years.
+Properly installed tile may last for more than 60 years.

 Obtain the applicable LIMITED PRODUCT WARRANTY at www.custombuildingproducts.com/product-warranty or send a written request to Custom Building Products, Inc., Five Concourse Parkway, Atlanta, GA 30328, USA.
 Manufactured under the authority of Custom Building Products, Inc. © 2017 Quikrete International, Inc.